The limit of a continuous function at a point is equal to the value of the function at that point.

 Two young mathematicians investigate the arithmetic of large and small numbers.

-Limits of the form zero over zero
+Limits of the form nonzero over zero

 We explore functions that “shoot to infinity” near certain points in their domain.